Pro Bono Service Initiative

 Our Mission

-At Chicago, we believe that members of the legal community have a professional obligation to provide quality legal services to the underrepresented.
-The Pro Bono Service Initiative puts these beliefs into action by supporting Chicago’s law students to complete at least 50 hours of pro bono service before they graduate.
-Participants in the Pro Bono Service Initiative contribute to their legal education by gaining exposure to important legal issues, invaluable experiences, and a hands on opportunity to influence how law affects real people.
+At UChicago, we believe that members of the legal community have a professional obligation to provide quality legal services to the underrepresented.
+The Pro Bono Service Initiative puts these beliefs into action by supporting UChicago’s law students to complete 50+ hours of pro bono service before they graduate.
+Participants in the Pro Bono Service Initiative contribute to their legal education by gaining exposure to important legal issues, invaluable experiences, practical skill-building opportunities, and a hands-on opportunity to influence how law affects real people.

 Build Skills